 Does having a fireplace affect my insurance?

-It depends.
-Having a fireplace certainly isn’t a dealbreaker when it comes to being approved for home insurance.
-But, it can impact your premium – especially if you have a wood fireplace.
-The fact is, having open flames in your home increases the risk of smoke damage and loose sparks causing fire.
+Yes, having a fireplace could impact your premium.
+The fact is, having open flames in your home increases the risk of smoke damage and loose sparks causing fire - especially if you have a wood-burning stove.
 This increases the likelihood of having to file a claim, which could increase your premium.

 If you plan on installing a fireplace, connect with your insurer to ask if it’s something they’ll cover and to understand how it could affect your premium.